zenobio93/seat-docs/docs/developer_guides/developer_installation.md

 # Developer Installation

-With SeAT 4, starting with Docker build 4.1.0, spawning a development environment has been made easier.
+Since SeAT 4, starting with Docker build 4.1.0, spawning a development environment has been made easier.
 You can use the same image as of production environment - either you're working on core packages or third party ones.

 ## General